nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 In our example the other Identity will be an App.
 However, it could be another Connector, as well, e.g. if two companies want to exchange data securily without opening a port or network.

-The way we will establish the Relationship is via a Relationship Template.
+The way we will establish the Relationship is via a RelationshipTemplate.
 This is created by the Connector and contains its display name, as well as the data it would like to receive from the other Identity.
 Then, the App user fills out all required information of the template and sends the Relationship Request to the Connector.
 It in turn accepts the Request, which results in the creation of a new Relationship.